HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 In one sense, creating a dramatic sky, assuming that the sky in your photograph isn’t entirely flat and lifeless to begin with, is relatively straightforward: you just need to expand its tonal range, boost the saturation, and so on.
 A relatively simple job for the Curves tool.
 Typically though, any shot that includes the sky will also include some other feature – the ground, a person, a tree, and so on – and invariably, the sky will be considerably brighter than this feature.
 If we simply adjust the image to make the sky more dramatic we will probably fail to produce a good image, and fail quite miserably.
 In this sense then, creating a dramatic sky must be seen as part of a larger task; i.e. creating an image with a dramatic sky, where both the sky the ground, or any other features, combine to create a well-crafted and compelling image …

-• Gain access to all our existing ‘image based’ tutorials, listed above.
+• Gain access to all our existing tutorials and other resources, listed above.

-• Be able to access any subsequent tutorials that are published during the lifetime of your subscription.
+• Be able to access any subsequent tutorials, Mini-PSDs and other resources that are published during the lifetime of your subscription.

 • A space for discussion of each tutorial as and when they are released.